keshav1998/Netflix-Review-sentiment-analyis/README.md

 The key to _LSTMs_ is the cell state **_C(t)_**, the horizontal line running through the top of the diagram.
 A cell state is an additional way to store memory, besides just only using the hidden state **_h(t)_**.
 However, **_C(t)_** makes it possible that _LSTMs_ can work with much longer sequences in opposite to vanilla _RNNs_.

+# SVM
+SVM is a supervised(feed-me) machine learning algorithm that can be used for both classification or regression challenges.
+Classification is predicting a label/group and Regression is predicting a continuous value.
+SVM performs classification by finding the hyper-plane that differentiate the classes we plotted in n-dimensional space.

 ## Data set used

 The given model contains two text files, containing positive and negative reviews seperately, I would like to thank Artem Opperman for providing me the data set.